farahbali/IOT--project/README.md

-This React Native Firebase starter contains a few key features that all apps backed by Fireabase support:
+This React Native Firebase contains a few key features that all apps backed by Fireabase support:

 * Registration with E-mail & Password
 * Login with E-mail and Password